 Telechron "B" Clock Rotors

 My business is rebuilding your original rotor.
 The type "B" is the larger rotor which generally turns at the rate of 1 R.P.M.
 Most "B" rotors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and have a 2-year warranty, which brings your total cost to $165.00.
 The exceptions are the Telechron's M-1, M-31 & M-38 Rotors and Telechron rotors turning at either 30 or 60 RPM's.
 The overhaul price for these exceptons are the same but the replacement costs are higher, if needed.
 I must have the old rotor or add $75.00.
 Aluminum rotors will NOT qualify as an exchange for their copper and nickel counterparts.
 Typically aluminum rotors have a M # of 3300 or higher.
-My turnaround is 4 to 6 weeks for motor/rotor service and 3 to 4 months if the clock is sent with the motor/rotor.
+The aluminum "B-13" rotor can be rebuilt.
+The process takes about 4 to 5 days and the cost on the "B-13" is $150.00 plus $15.00 priority mail (Canada is $40.00), which brings your total cost to $165.00.
+Typically aluminum rotors have a M # of 3300 or higher.
+The "B-13" aluminum rotor can be ordered without having to send in your old one but it would be nice if you have the time.
+My having some in stock is why the turn around is a few days assuming you send the $165.00.
+My turnaround is 6 to 8 weeks for motor/rotor service, 4 to 6 months if the clock is sent with the motor/rotor, and 8 to 10 months for a movement overhaul.
 Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor.
 Expedited service adds $100.00.
 All rebuilt's from whatever source, will have some noise.
 Rebuilt's will be significantly quieter but all will carry some noise.
 The one disadvantage of an aluminum cased rotor is that Telechron used fiber board plates and then coated them (dipped) in phenolic resin whereas the pre-aluminum rotors used copper plates.
 Three of the seven wheels, in the "B" rotor, are also phenolic resin and that material was used to reduce noise of the wheels meshing but actually these plates increased the overall noise of the rotor.
-Phenolic plates will never last as long as copper and the material was used to reduce overall production costs but should last for years.
+Phenolic dipped plates will never last as long as copper and the material was used to reduce overall production costs but should last for years.
 It is because of these plates that the noise level of any rebuilt aluminum rotor will be greater than the copper plates of original rotors.
 So I strongly suggest you do NOT use an aluminum rotor for clocks located in your sleeping area.
 If you want to send in the clock for motor or rotor replacement, please be advised that shipping will jump from $15.00 to $100.00 with everything else staying the same.
 The increase covers return shipping and insurance and includes my labor charge of $50.00 for the replacement ($250.00 total).
 All aluminum "B-13" rotors are replacement rotors.
 Meaning that they were manufactured after your clock was made in order to save production costs on replacements.
 For an extra $75.00, I can replace your aluminum cased "B-13" rotor with an older nickel cased "B-3" rotor.
-The "B-3" has copper plates and will generally last 2 to 4 times longer then their aluminum counter parts ($325.00 total).
-I'll not ship the rotor/motor until I received payment.
+The "B-3" has copper plates and will generally last 2 to 4 times longer then their aluminum counter parts ($240.00 total).
+B-3-rotor rebuilding $150.00 Taking a "B-3" from inventory $75.00 Return Priority Mail shipping (rotor only) $15.00 Total $240.00 I'll not ship the rotor/motor until I received payment.
 I ONLY accept money orders, certified checks, or company checks for payment but repeat customers may use personal checks.
 Normally shipping takes place one week or so after I receive payment and thanks !

 I have a quick guide for extraction and installation of the "B" rotor.
 Click on the Quick guide to the "B"rotor.